griffinfarrow/bhf_classification/README.md

 - We seem to be predicting every image has 0 for every category: seems maybe a bit unlikely, even if it were to be random, you'd maybe expect some 1s if totally randomly initialised originally?
 - Finding that the raw prediction values for each of the categories is extremely low
 - Validation loss is not decreasing over time: the model just doesn't really seem to work?
+- Seems like resizing the images introduces strong artifacts that make it quite difficult to see *anything* at all